kyouko-taiga/kyouko-taiga.github.io/docs/index.md

 ### List of publications

 Most of my publications are in international conferences on programming languages or model checking and their associated workshop.
 You'll find a selection of my recent papers below.
-More complete lists can be found on in my [CV](assets/pdfs/cv.pdf) or my [*DBLP profile*](https://dblp.org/pid/164/5675.html).
+More complete lists can be found on in my [CV](assets/pdfs/cv.pdf) or my [DBLP profile](https://dblp.org/pid/164/5675.html).

 * **Implementation Strategies for Mutable Value Semantics** ([doi](https://doi.org/10.5381/jot.2022.21.2.a2), [pdf](assets/papers/jot2022-mvs.pdf))